Summer Orders🏖️

 Note: What are galvanic baths?

-Jewelry is galvanically bathed against oxidation through a treatment called Flash Galvanic performed by a small artisan company I work with.
+Jewelry is galvanically bathed against oxidation through a treatment called Flash Galvanic.

 Through galvanic treatments, a thin layer of metal (rhodium or 18k gold) is applied, which can improve certain characteristics of the jewelry, such as resistance to oxidation.